LowbrowLabs/python-safer-tests/README.md

 # python-safer-tests
-this is the test set we use to verify changes in the python-safer repo
+this is the test set we use to verify changes in our downstream of the python-safer repo